Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 Fresh Mozzarella

 Fresh mozzarella should go last on your list; it should be the cheese on top of your pizza.
-Fresh mozzarella has a lot of moisture and may make your pizza crust soggy.
+It has a lot of moisture, which may make your pizza crust soggy.

 The Last Slice

-We hope you have learned to layer pizza toppings under cheese or over the cheese.
+We hope you have learned to layer pizza toppings under or over the cheese.

-When layering and baking pizza, play around with the pizza’s toppings.
-Have cheese on the top and bottom and check the difference.
+When layering and baking pizza, experiment with the toppings.
+Put cheese on the top and bottom and check the difference.

 Get inspired by flavors and textures, and experiment with each component’s layers, flavors, and textures until you are confident that what you have produced is a great pizza.
 Remember, making pizza is a culinary art.